MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-issues.md

 * When navigating back to a custom page from another page, the page state is not restored so the page is like a new navigation.
 We are looking at enabling page state to be saved before navigating away and restored on reload.

-* Native player support (for example, iOS, Android) is coming soon for online-only.
+* Native player support is available for iOS and Android in online-only mode.
 Offline support will be coming in 2022.
+The preview Windows player current reports an error when the custom page is opened.

 * When a user using model-driven apps in Teams opens a custom page, an error message will indicate not supported yet.